skylarshaffer/vdj-video-edit-generator/README.md

 # vdj-video-edit-generator
 Generate a simple, automatically offset Video Edit file for Virtual DJ from similar source audio and video files.

-A single Python script to run on specified files, folders, or against its own parent folder.
+A single Python script to run on specified folders or against its own parent folder.

 ## Overview